Greece 4 - yacht charters

 Santorini to Amorgos (August 6)

-We left fifteen minutes before dawn and saw the sun come up as we were under sail.
+We left Vlychada port on the south side of Santorini/Thira fifteen minutes before dawn and saw the sun come up as we were under sail.
 Weather conditions were perfect and we went 7.8 knots on a beam reach with an 18 knot wind.
-We tied up at Katapola on Amorgos which was a larger town than I expected.
-There was internet and two grocery stores.
+We tied up at Katapola port on Amorgos island which was a larger town than I expected.
+There was free Wifi and two grocery stores.

 Amorgos is a lovely island and the ideal follow up on Santorini, The elegance chic and bustle of the former gets replaced by authenticity nature and one of the most spectacular monasteries I have ever seen, it is just one dwelling wide and hangs onto the side of a cliff suspended between the heavens and the sea below.
 And of course Greece did one again extract its ounce of sweat as we hiked up the granite path to visit the three monks that still live there.